Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 - SJS: Synthetic dataset with brightness drawn from Johnson distribution and solid color backgrounds.
 - SJR: Synthetic dataset with brightness drawn from Johnson distribution and real image backgrounds.

+Script *generator.py* can be used to generate the synthetic datasets.

+Example:

+`python generator.py --templates template_location --output dest_dir --number 2000 --seed 0 --brightness exp2 --negative_folder backgrounds --negative_ratio 1`

+Parameters:

+- --templates: the folder where the templates are located
+- --output: folder where the synthetic dataset will be written
+- --number: number of samples to generate for each class
+- --seed: differente seeds will provide different datasets
+- --brightness: one of ['exp2', 'belgium', 'croatian', 'german']. 'exp2' refers to equation (1), whereas the other options will use the respective Johnson distribution.
+- --negative_folder: (optional) if using real backgrounds, the folder where these are stored.
+Note: background images should be signless street views for best results.
+- --negative_ratio: [0m,1] the ratio between solid color backgrounds and negative backgrounds.
+0 is all solid color.

+Some more options are available, see the script code.

-As opposed to previous works such as [1] and [2] we didn´t aim at achieving photo-realistic imagery for our synthetic samples, yet we were able to achieve state of the art results with our approach.
+As opposed to previous works such as [1] and [2] we didn´t aim at achieving photo-realistic imagery for our synthetic samples.
+As can be seen from the samples above, our signs are not realistic at all, yet our results clearly surpass previous attempts of using synthetic datasets.
+This may hint that our notion of "realism" may not be the mos suitable for a CNN model.

 ### Refs